-- If the complaint relates to the Lead Person, the complaint must be directed to her deputy or the Local Authority’s Children’s Social Care Duty and Assessment Team or Ofsted (see section 20 of the Manual).
-Breaches of policy
+- If the complaint relates to the Lead Person, the complaint must be directed to her safeguarding deputy or the Local Authority’s Children’s Social Care Duty and Assessment Team or Ofsted (see section 20 of The Manual).

 Breaches of this policy will be taken very seriously and disciplinary action will ensue for members of staff.
 A separate Code of Conduct describes this process in more detail.

 This policy is based on the following laws and statutory guidance:

 Children Acts 1989 and 2004 define safeguarding and promoting the welfare of children as: